Ameen-Sha-Cheerangan/s23-vulkan-support/README.md

 - Easy menu-driven interface with safety warnings and notices
 - Forces Vulkan rendering via ADB
 - Offers two modes for applying Vulkan:
-   - **Normal mode** :  Only restarts key system apps (recommended for most users; avoids most issues)
-   - **Aggressive mode** :  More complete procedure;(force-stops most of the apps(some are excluded due to various reasons) and Relaunch Previously Running Apps and Widgets;)
-                        I have fixed most of the bugs known except, gallery frame not loading.
+   - Basic mode
+   - Complete mode
-- Blacklist apps from Game Driver to prevent crashes(based on [Reddit recommendation](https://www.reddit.com/r/GalaxyS23Ultra/comments/1kgnzru/comment/mr0qdd4/)), based on his recommend
+- Blacklist apps from Game Driver to prevent crashes(based on [Reddit recommendation](https://www.reddit.com/r/GalaxyS23Ultra/comments/1kgnzru/comment/mr0qdd4/) by Swimming_Minimum6147) which may help prevent crashes for certain apps.
+While results may vary, this non-breaking change is worth trying if you experience issues with specific applications.
 - Clear instructions and user prompts

 ---